twitchyliquid64/liquid-cad/liquid-cad/README.md

  * New tools:
   * Circle
  * Fix instability with parallel tool
- * Make horizontal/vertical tool applied to a dimensioned line just set its cardonality
+ * Make horizontal/vertical tool applied to a dimensioned line just set its cardinality & vice versa
+ * Allow equal constraints to optionally be a ratio
+ * Use better construction icon

 ### Testing locally